Slangkf/ft_transcendence/README.md

 Prisma was chosen for its simplicity and schema-based approach to defining data models.
 Its single schema file centralizes database structure and relationships, making the project easier to understand and maintain.

+### Other technologies
+- TypeScript for end-to-end type safety across the frontend and backend
+- Redis for caching and temporary storage of real-time data such as active sessions and game states.
+- Avalanche blockchain integration using Solidity smart contracts for decentralized features and blockchain-based interactions.

+**Why TypeScript?**

+TypeScript was used throughout the project to improve code reliability, maintainability, and developer productivity.
+Shared type definitions between the frontend and backend help reduce inconsistencies and catch errors at compile time.

+**Why Redis?**

+Redis provides fast in-memory data storage, making it ideal for caching frequently accessed data.
+It improves the responsiveness of the web application while reducing the load on the main database.

 **Blockchain : deploying your OWN contract from scratch (optional)**

   If you want a fresh contract with no history: